Cooling Blankets: 16 Best Comforters for Hot Sleepers

 It’s a comforter only available in either oversized queen or oversized king.
 It’s filled with goose down with a 700 fill power.
 Despite the large and seemingly heavy profile, this comforter is actually pretty lightweight, making it suitable for hot sleepers.

 The LilySilk All-Season Silk Comforter is an incredibly expensive option.
 It looks expensive.
 It smells expensive.
 It feels expensive.
 But you do get what you pay for.
 It definitely gives you that luxurious feeling typically associated with fancy hotels.

 It’s made of silk inside and outside with only organic materials involved.
-It’s soft and breathable and has temperature regulating capabilities, a heaven-sent feature for hot sleepers.
+It’s soft and breathable and has temperature regulating capabilities, a heaven-sent feature for hot sleepers or as a summer blanket.
 Perhaps the only downside to this luxurious comforter is that it isn’t machine washable and requires extremely delicate hands for cleaning.

 Holy mother of all lambs, check out that price tag!
 The Holy Lamb Organics Comforter is even more expensive than the LilySilk All-Season Silk Comforter.
 But for those looking for an alternative comforter made of nothing but organic materials, this comforter is one of the best in the market.

 It’s filled with 100 percent organic wool, covered with similarly organic cotton sateen fabric.
 It’s available in different versions, each designed for different temperatures.
-For hot sleepers, we recommend picking up the Cool Comfort Comforter, with the Perfect Comfort Comforter being the second-best option.
+For hot sleepers, we recommend picking up these Cool Comforters, with the Perfect Comfort Comforter being the second-best option.